 Figure 4.
-Distributions of the transmitted spectral densities of the F (blue solid curve) and SH (orange solid curve) beams in the cases of (a) $\sqrt{S_0} = 0.09 \text{ GV/m}$ and, (b) $\sqrt{S_0} = 0.45 \text{ GV/m}$ .
+Distributions of the transmitted spectral densities of the F (blue solid curve) and SH (orange solid curve) beams in the cases of (a) $\sqrt{S_0} = 0.09 \text{ GV m}^{-1}$ and, (b) $\sqrt{S_0} = 0.45 \text{ GV m}^{-1}$.
 Black dashed curves show the incident Gaussian spectral density.
-The situations in (a) and (b), respectively, correspond to the left and right white dashed lines in Figs. 2(a) and (b).
-All curves have been normalized with $S_0$ .

-of the SH beam.
-This suggests that a nonlinear lightmatter interaction could be exploited to synthesize a beam with adjustable (narrower) width.

-Figure 5 presents the magnitude of the degree of coherence at the output of a nonlinear crystal for the F beam (left column) and the SH beam (right column).
-The upper row corresponds to the low amplitude case of $\sqrt{S_0} = 0.09 \text{ GV/m}$ whereas the lower row represents the high amplitude situation with $\sqrt{S_0} = 0.45 \text{ GV/m}$ , which both are also depicted with vertical white dashed lines in Fig. 2.
-As seen from 5(a), even with a low incident-field amplitudes the degree of spatial coherence of the F beam deviates notably from that of the original GSM beam (which would be a straight diagonal bar but not shown).
+The situations in (a) and (b), respectively, correspond to the left and right white dashed lines in figures 2(a) and (b).
+All curves have been normalized with S_0 . the incident-wave Gaussian spectral density whose peak value is used to normalize all the curves.
+In figure 4(a) the dip in the middle part of the F-beam curve demonstrates the energy transfer to the SH beam which displays a nearly Gaussian shape whereas the filamentation of both beams is visible in (b).
+Hence, due to the non-linear optical response of the medium, both the F and SH output beams may, at large incident intensities, deviate significantly from a Gaussian shape.
+Notice also that in the cases of (a) and (b) the overall SH-field degree of coherence is in the flat and rapidly decreasing regions in figure 2 (green dashed curve).
+By comparing the spectral density distributions of the incident and transmitted beams we further observe that the widths are similar for all beams in (a) but in (b) the width of the transmitted F beam is half of that of the SH beam.
+This suggests that a non-linear light-matter interaction could be exploited to synthesize a beam with adjustable (narrower) width.
+Figure 5 presents the magnitude of the degree of coherence at the output of a non-linear crystal for the F beam (left column) and the SH beam (right column).
+The upper row corresponds to the low amplitude case of $\sqrt{S_0} = 0.09 \text{ GV m}^{-1}$ whereas the lower row represents the high amplitude situation with $\sqrt{S_0} = 0.45$ GV m-1; both are also depicted with vertical white dashed lines in figure 2.
+As seen from 5(a), even with low incident-field amplitudes the degree of spatial coherence of the F beam deviates notably from that of the original GSM beam (which would be a straight diagonal bar but not shown).
 The origin of this modulation can be traced to the splitting of the F-field realizations as discussed earlier.
 In contrast, as seen from (b) the SH beam degree of coherence resembles the GSM beam coherence.
 At high intensities and for both beams the degree of coherence becomes strongly modulated as is visible in (c) and (d).
-The modulation is particularly strong in the region of high spectral density extending roughly from $-40\lambda_1$ to $40\lambda_1$ [see Figs. 4(a) and (b).
+The modulation is particularly strong in the region of high spectral density extending roughly from $-40\lambda_1$ to $40\lambda_1$ [see figures 4(a) and (b)].
 The above observations suggest that SHG can be employed to alter and control the two-point spatial coherence properties of light beams.